UPPMAX/HPC-python/docs/day3/batch.rst

 GPU code
 ########

 We will talk more about Python on GPUs in the section "Using GPUs with Python".
+This is just an example.

 .. hint::

-   Type along!
+   If you want, you can try running it now, or wait for tomorrow!

 .. tabs::